 Unfortunately, credit card options for people with bad credit tend to have few benefits.
 For instance, you generally won’t get a welcome bonus with these types of cards, and they usually charge fees, such as annual fees and foreign transaction fees.
 Credit cards for bad credit can also come with high interest rates, which can make carrying a balance a costly endeavor.

 But with all that said, it’s important to understand that some credit cards for bad credit are considerably better than others.
-So let’s take a look at the types of credit cards you may be eligible for with poor credit, as well as how you can use them to your advantage.
+So let’s take a look at the types of credit cards you may be eligible for in January 2023 with poor credit, as well as how you can use them to your advantage.

 What is a bad or poor credit score?